maxtuno/SLIME/README.md

 # NOTE:
-Soon we will be back to SLIME CORE (with some improvements), the simple, fast and powerful winner of SLIME from cryptotrack, make a backup of this version if you want.
+Soon we will be back to SLIME CORE (with some improvements), the simple, fast and powerful winner of cryptotrack, make a backup of this version if you want.

 # NEWS